Stefan-Knapik/ME495_Artificial_Life_Repo/README.md

 ![image](https://user-images.githubusercontent.com/101603342/220275338-f7aedc9c-7b06-425b-9f80-417416bdb1ad.png)

-### Genetic Representation
+## Genetic Representation and Mutation

-## Run the code (on Windows)
-Run __showRandom.py__ to generate and visualize a sequence of random creature morphologies.

-- Simulation parameters, including maximum joint forces and angles, can be set in __constants.py__
-- Random morphology generation parameters can be set in the constructor of the SOLUTION class defined in __solution2.py__

-If simulating with global collision detection, the "connect_factor" variable in __solution2.py__ should be set slightly greater than 1 to ensure joint mobility.
-With a value of 1, the links are exactly touching without collision.
-The default value is 0.9 for aesthetic purposes, which is unproblematic for simulation without self-collision.
+All of the information required to define a unique robot body is encoded in the 2-dimensional array stored in **SOLUTION.links**.

+The brain of the robot (i.e., the function transforming sensor inputs to motor actuation) is encoded in the 2-dimensional array stored in **SOLUTION.weights**.

 ## Evolve morphology and behavior concurrently (using a parallel hill climber)
 This branch of the repository explores the genetic optimization of creature morphologies and behaviors for locomotion in the negative x-direction.